 However, it’s usually not recommended to exchange currency in Dubai due to the poor rate you will be given.
-It’s much better to take out cash from a local ATM, or even better pay by card whenever possible, as long as you use a card without any fees abroad, such as the Revolut card.
+It’s much better to take out cash from a local ATM, or even better pay by card whenever possible, as long as you use a card without any fees abroad.

 Money and ATMs in Dubai